nataliatesarova/project-one/README.md

 ### Contact
 * The contact page allows users to request an appointment for a consultation at the clinic.
 The user is presented with 5 boxes to input first name, last name, email address, telephone number and comments/questions.
 * On pushing the send button a new page is opened stating 'Thank you for contacting us.
 We will reply shortly'.
+(INSERT PIC OF THANK YOU PAGE)
 * The clinic address and telephone number are also presented on the contact page allowing another mode of contact.
 ![request an appointment](assets/doc/contactpage.png)